coderitter/knight-log/README.md

 - `warn`: Print warnings
 - `admin` also known as `info`: Give information to an admin
 - `lib` also known as `debug`: Give information to a developer who uses your code but who does not want to change it
-- `dev` also known as `insane`: Give information to the developer who wants to change your code
+- `dev` also known as `insane`: Give information to a developer who wants to change your code

 Here you can see the corresponding methods.
 For the log levels `admin`, `lib` and `dev` there are also bright variants to let a message appear brighter.
 This works only in NodeJs, not in the browsers.